kelu124/echomods/tobo/Readme.md

 * Some issues with the availability of the `HV7360`, living its end of life.
 The latest version of [Altium](/tobo/source/Altium/) and [Kicad](/tobo/source/Kicad/) source files should show the new [HV7360 CABGA](/tobo/datasheets/HV7360_CABGA.pdf).
 * However, this latest should be available officially in Jan 2017.

+### Setting up the module

+Setup?
+Have a look at the [quick start guide](/tobo/QuickStart.md) on how to prepare the pulser.

 ## Discussions